apache/nuttx/configs/sabre-6quad/README.txt

    spinlock "g_cpu_paused[cpu]".
 CPU1 correctly sets g_cpu_paused[cpu] to zero
    but CPU0 never sees the change.

-3. Caching probabaly interferes with spinlocks as they are currently implemented.
+   Caching probably interferes with spinlocks as they are currently implemented.
    Waiting on a cached copy of the spinlock may result in a hang or a failure to wait.

    Should all spinlocks go into a special "strongly ordered" memory region?

-   Update: Cache inconsistencies seem to be the root cause of all current SMP issues.
+   No... that is not sufficient:

+   2016-11-26: With regard to SMP, the major issue is cache coherency.
+I added
+     some special build logic to move spinlock data into the separate, non- cached section.
+That gives an improvement in performance but there are still hangs.
+These, I have determined are to other kinds of cache coherency problems.
+Semaphores, message queues, etc.  basically all shared data must be made coherent.
+I am not sure how to do that.

 Configurations
 ==============